top of page

 Health and Wellness

-The Health and Wellness Committee is dedicated to promoting well-being and awareness through three significant annual events: the Heart Disease Awareness Luncheon, the Breast Cancer Awareness Luncheon, and the Health Champion Awards.
+The Health and Wellness Committee, chaired by Michelle Febres, is dedicated to promoting well-being and awareness through three significant annual events: the Heart Disease Awareness Luncheon, the Breast Cancer Awareness Luncheon, and the Health Champion Awards.
 Each event aims to educate, inspire, and recognize efforts in the realm of health and wellness, fostering a community committed to healthier lifestyles.

 SFLHCC- 2022 Health & Wellness Champion Awards Recap Video